61st Fighter Squadron: Cold War

 The squadron was reactivated on 1 May 1946 as a Strategic Air Command escort fighter group, being assigned to Fifteenth Air Force at Selfridge Army Air Base, Michigan.
 Initially equipped with P-47D Thunderbolts, being replaced with long-range P-51H Mustangs, originally developed for Twentieth Air Force bomber escort missions in the Pacific Theater.
 The mission of the squadron was to provide fighter escort of SAC's B-29 Superfortress bombers on intercontinental strategic bombardment missions, deploying to Alaska and Europe in this role.
 In 1947, the squadron was upgraded to Lockheed P-80C Shooting Stars, as SAC introduced the B-50 in the late 1940s.
 The squadron trained to maintain proficiency as a mobile strike force; including bomber escort mission until transferred from Strategic Air Command to Continental Air Command on 1 Dec 1948.

 With the reassignment to ConAC, the squadron began performing air defense missions and being re-equipped with the F-86A Sabre.
 The squadron was re-designated as the 63d Fighter-Interceptor Squadron on 20 Jan 1950.
 In April 1950, the 61st transitioned to the F-94 modified with radar, operated by a RO (Radar Observer) to serve as an All Weather fighter Interceptor.

 It was assigned to Air Defense Command 4708th Defense Wing in February 1952.
 In 1953 the Squadron was relocate to Ernest Harmon AFB in Newfoundland where it became part of the DEW (Defense Early Warning) system.
 The F-94 all weather fighter interceptors were later replaced with the F-89 all weather fighter interceptors.
 In 1957 the squadron was relocated to Truax Field.
 The 61st transitioned to the F-80 Shooting Star and later was the first squadron to fly the F-86 Sabre.
 The 61st was inactivated on 25 July 1960, at Truax Field, Wisconsin flying the F-102 Delta Dagger.

 When the 56th Tactical Fighter Wing took over from the 1st TFW at MacDill AFB, Florida in June 1975, the 61st was reactivated, assuming the assets of the 27th Tactical Fighter Squadron flying the F-4E Phantom II.
 Its mission was to train pilots and weapons systems officers.
 Changed equipment to the F-4D in 1978, sending the "E" models to operational squadrons.

 In April 1980, the flying mission changed to the F-16 Fighting Falcon.
 During this conversion the squadron was redesignated the 61st Tactical Fighter Training Squadron which better reflected its training role even though that did not change even from the Phantom days.
-In April 1989 the squadron began a transition to the F-16C/D bock 30 big inlet F-16.
+In April 1989 the squadron began a transition to the F-16C/D block 30 big inlet F-16.